-When faced with setbacks and challenges, we’ve all received the well-meaning advice to “stay positive.”
+When faced with setbacks and challenges, many of us have received the well-meaning advice to “stay positive.”
 The greater the challenge, the more this glass-half-full wisdom can come across as Pollyanna-ish and unrealistic.
-It’s hard to find the motivation to focus on the positive when positivity seems like nothing more than wishful thinking.
+It’s a request to ignore the negative and act happy even while you continue to face difficulties.

-The real obstacle to positivity is that our brains are hardwired to look for and focus on threats.
+The real obstacle to positivity is that our brains are hardwired to look for and focus on negative events.
 This survival mechanism served humankind well when we were hunters and gatherers, living each day with the very real threat of being killed by someone or something in our immediate surroundings.

 That was eons ago.
-Today this mechanism breeds pessimism and negativity through the mind’s tendency to wander until it finds a threat.
-These “threats” magnify the perceived likelihood that things are going—and/or are going to go—poorly.
+Today this mechanism breeds pessimism and negativity through our tendency to focus on negative information or events—our current “threats.”
 When the threat is real and lurking in the bushes down the path, this mechanism serves you well.
-When the threat is imagined and you spend two months convinced the project you’re working on is going to flop, this mechanism leaves you with a soured view of reality that wreaks havoc in your life.
+When the threat is imagined and you spend two months convinced the project you’re working on is going to flop, this mechanism may leave you with a soured view of reality that wreaks havoc on your life.

 Pessimism is trouble because it’s bad for your health.
 Numerous studies have shown that optimists are physically and psychologically healthier than pessimists.

-To examine physical health, Seligman worked with researchers from Dartmouth and the University of Michigan on a study that followed people from age 25 to 65 to see how their levels of pessimism or optimism influenced or correlated with their overall health.
+Seligman found much higher rates of depression in people who pessimistically attribute their failures to personal deficits.
+In an examination of physical health, Seligman worked with researchers from Dartmouth and the University of Michigan on a study that followed people from age 25 to 65 to see how their levels of negativity or positivity influenced or correlated with their overall health.
 The researchers found that pessimists’ health deteriorated far more rapidly as they aged.

-Keeping a positive attitude isn’t just good for your health.
-Martin Seligman has also studied the connection between positivity and performance.
-In one study in particular, he measured the degree to which insurance salespeople were optimistic or pessimistic in their work, including whether they attributed failed sales to personal deficits beyond their control or circumstances they could improve with effort.
-Optimistic salespeople sold 37 percent more policies than pessimists, who were twice as likely to leave the company during their first year of employment.
+Embracing positivity isn’t just good for your health.
+Seligman has also studied the connection between positivity and performance.
+In one study in particular, he measured the degree to which insurance salespeople were optimistic or pessimistic in their explanatory styles, and how that affected their sales performance and quitting rates.
+Optimistic salespeople sold 37% more policies than pessimists.
+They were also twice as likely to still be with the company at the end of their first year.

-Seligman has studied positivity more than anyone, and he believes in the ability to turn pessimistic thoughts and tendencies around with simple effort and know-how.
+Seligman has studied positivity extensively, and he believes in the ability to turn pessimistic thoughts and tendencies around.
 But Seligman doesn’t just believe this.
-His research shows that people can transform a tendency toward pessimistic thinking into positive thinking through simple techniques that create lasting changes in behavior long after they are discovered.
+He has researched and written a book about it, showing that people can transform a tendency toward pessimism into positive thinking through simple techniques that create lasting changes in behavior.

 Your brain just needs a little help to defeat its negative inner voice.
-Here are two simple steps you can take that will train your brain to focus on the positive.
+Here are two simple steps you can take in order to train your brain to focus on the positive:

 1. Separate fact from fiction.

-The first step in learning to focus on the positive requires knowing how to stop negative self-talk in its tracks.
-The more you ruminate on negative thoughts, the more power you give them.
-Most of our negative thoughts are just that—thoughts, not facts.
+The first step in learning to focus on the positive is stopping negative self-talk in its tracks.
+The more time you devote to ruminating on negative thoughts, the less you’re working on focusing on the positive.
+Just remember that many of our negative thoughts are just that—thoughts.

-When you find yourself believing the negative and pessimistic things your inner voice says, it’s time to stop and write them down.
-Literally stop what you’re doing and write down what you’re thinking.
-Once you’ve taken a moment to slow down the negative momentum of your thoughts, you will be more rational and clear-headed in evaluating their veracity.
-Evaluate these statements to see if they’re factual.
+When you find yourself believing the negative things your inner voice says, it’s time to stop and write them down.
+Literally—stop what you’re doing and write down what you’re thinking.
+Once you’ve taken a moment to slow down the negative momentum of your thoughts, you may be more rational and clear-headed in evaluating their veracity.
 You can bet the statements aren’t true any time you see words like never, always, worst, ever, etc.

-When it feels like something always or never happens, this is just your brain’s natural threat tendency inflating the perceived frequency or severity of an event.
-Identifying and labeling your thoughts as thoughts by separating them from the facts will help you escape the cycle of negativity and move toward a positive new outlook.
+When it feels like something always or never happens, your brain is likely inflating the perceived frequency or severity.
+Identifying and labeling your negative thoughts is the first step toward escaping the cycle of negativity and moving toward a positive new outlook.

 2. Identify a positive.

-This will come naturally after some practice, but first you have to give your wandering brain a little help by consciously selecting something positive to think about.
-Any positive thought will help refocus your brain’s attention.
-When things are going well and your mood is good, this is relatively easy.
-When things are going poorly and your mind is flooded with negative thoughts, this can be a challenge.
+But first, you have to give your wandering brain a little help by selecting something positive to think about, whether by replacing the negative thought or reframing it.
+When things are going well and your mood is good, this may be relatively easy.
+When things are going poorly and your mind is flooded with negative thoughts, this may be a challenge.
 In these moments, think about your day and identify one positive thing that happened, no matter how small.
-If you can’t think of something from the current day, reflect on the previous day or even the previous week.
+If you can’t think of something from the current day, reflect on the previous day or week.
 Or perhaps there is an exciting event you are looking forward to that you can focus your attention on.

 The point here is you must have something positive that you’re ready to shift your attention to when your thoughts turn negative.
-In step one, you learned how to strip the power from negative thoughts by separating fact from fiction.
-Step two is to replace the negative with a positive.
 Once you have identified a positive thought, draw your attention to that thought each time you find yourself dwelling on the negative.
 If that proves difficult, you can repeat the process of writing down the negative thoughts to discredit their validity, and then allow yourself to freely enjoy positive thoughts.

-I realize these two steps sound incredibly basic, but they have tremendous power because they retrain your brain to have a positive focus.
-These steps break old habits, if you force yourself to use them.
+I realize these two steps sound basic, but they have tremendous power.
+They retrain your brain to have a positive focus.

 Given the mind’s natural tendency to wander toward negative thoughts, we can all use a little help with staying positive.
-Put these steps to use, and you’ll reap the physical, mental and performance benefits that come with a positive frame of mind.
+Put these positivity steps to use, and you’ll reap the health, mental and performance benefits that come with a positive mindset.